Eddy Alvarez: Skating career

-Baseball career
+Professional baseball career

 Chicago White Sox

 The Chicago White Sox signed Alvarez to a minor league contract on June 11, 2014.
 He made his professional debut with the Arizona White Sox of the Rookie-level Arizona League, where he played 27 games.
-He was promoted to the Kannapolis Intimidators of the Class A South Atlantic League on August 12, 2014.
+He was promoted to the Kannapolis Intimidators of the Single-A South Atlantic League on August 12.

 Alvarez began the 2015 season with Kannapolis.
-After a successful stint with Kannapolis, Alvarez was promoted to the Winston-Salem Dash of the Class A-Advanced Carolina League on July 22, 2015.
-In 2016, he began the season with the Birmingham Barons of the Class AA Southern League, and was promoted to the Charlotte Knights of the Class AAA International League.
+After a successful stint with Kannapolis, Alvarez was promoted to the Winston-Salem Dash of the High-A Carolina League on July 22, 2015.
+In 2016, he began the season with the Birmingham Barons of the Double-A Southern League, and was promoted to the Charlotte Knights of the Triple-A International League.
 On the season, he logged a .265/.341/.365 slash line with 6 home runs and 65 RBI.
 In 2017, Alvarez split the year between Birmingham and Charlotte, posting a .235/.347/.310 batting line with 4 home runs and 39 RBI in 126 games.
 In 101 games for Charlotte in 2018, Alvarez slashed .253/.348/.435 with a career-high 8 home runs and 37 RBI.

 Miami Marlins

 On March 27, 2019, Alvarez was traded to the Miami Marlins.
-He split the 2019 season between the Triple-A New Orleans Baby Cakes, the Double-A Jacksonville Jumbo Shrimp, and the High-A Jupiter Hammerheads, accumulating a .324/.408/.559 batting line with a career-high 12 home runs and 44 RBI in 70 games between the three teams.
-On August 3, 2020, the Marlins selected Alvarez's contract to the 40-man roster, and promoted him to the major leagues for the first time.
-On August 5, Alvarez made his MLB debut against the Baltimore Orioles.
-Alvarez was designated for assignment by the Marlins on September 13, 2020, after going 7-for-37 (.189), in 12 games.
-He was assigned to the Triple-A Jacksonville Jumbo Shrimp to begin the 2021 season.
-After being called up in September, Alvarez hit his first major league home run on September 11, 2021.
-Alvarez hit .188 with 1 home run and 6 RBI's in 2021.
+He split the 2019 season between the Triple-A New Orleans Baby Cakes, Double-A Jacksonville Jumbo Shrimp, and High-A Jupiter Hammerheads, accumulating a .324/.408/.559 batting line with a career-high 12 home runs and 44 RBI in 70 games between the three affiliates.

+On August 3, 2020, the Marlins selected Alvarez's contract to the 40-man roster and promoted him to the major leagues for the first time.
+On August 5, he made his MLB debut against the Baltimore Orioles.
+Alvarez was designated for assignment by the Marlins on September 13, after going 7-for-37 (.189), in 12 games.

+Alvarez was assigned to the Triple-A Jacksonville Jumbo Shrimp to begin the 2021 season.
+He left the minors during the 2021 season to compete in the Olympics.
+After being called up in September, Alvarez hit his first major league home run on September 11.
+He hit .188 with one home run and six RBI in 24 appearances for the team during the year.
 On October 21, Alvarez elected free agency.

 Los Angeles Dodgers

 On January 1, 2022, Alvarez signed a minor league contract with the Los Angeles Dodgers.
-During spring training, Alvarez was assigned to the Triple A Oklahoma City Dodgers.
+During spring training, he was assigned to the Triple A Oklahoma City Dodgers.
 He was recalled to the majors on June 3.
-Alvarez was optioned back to the Triple A Oklahoma City Dodgers on July 3, 2022.
+Alvarez was optioned back to the Triple A Oklahoma City Dodgers on July 3.
 In 14 games with the Dodgers, he had four hits in 25 at-bats (.160 average) while he hit .322 with eight homers and 29 RBI for Oklahoma City in 47 games.
 He was designated for assignment on August 30.
+On September 5, the Dodgers released Alvarez.